 1. Planning Events for your Funnel Analysis Report in Google Analytics 4:

-To create a funnel visualisation in Google Analytics 4 you will have first need to configure GA4 events for each step in the user journey.
+Firstly, to create a funnel visualisation in Google Analytics 4 you will have first need to configure GA4 events for each step in the user journey.
 Check out my post how to track events in GA4 using Google Tag Manager.
 This explains how to create most of the events you will need, including click and element visibility tags.

 GA4 automatically records all pageviews under a single event name.
 For this reason, you may need to configure events for individual pages before creating your funnel analysis report.
 This can be done by setting up events in the GA4 interface as explained here.